MrPlatwnas/Quoridors-Engine/README.md

-# Quoridors Engine
 Introduction
 ============
-This is an engine for the board game Quoridors.
+Quoridors engine is an engine for the board game Quoridors.
 Quoridors is a strategy game.
 More information about the game [here](https://en.wikipedia.org/wiki/Quoridor).

 Quoridors Engine project is a sandbox engine where you can change the amount of walls mid-game, play AI generated moves.
 You can do whatever you want.
 Experiment!